Drayux/Catalyst/README.md

 Please feel encouraged to use the github discussions feature for any configuration changes you wish to suggest, typos on my readmes, questions left unanswered, or even if you're facing a similar issue to me and I might be a helpful resource to you.

 # To-do
-- Write a script that runs through `Config/Filesystem/` and checks for differences between the files located here and those on the system
+- Write a script that runs through `Config/Filesystem/` and checks for differences between the files located here and those on the system (ensure script ignores any files with the name of README.md)
 - Finish the To-do list

 # Directory Structure